AnastasiaFab/SeamLess_GH/README.md

 # SeamLess_GH
-Grasshopper Definition for generating mathing seams from a patron
+Grasshopper Definition for generating matching seams from a patron